Ionization energy: Exceptions in ionization energies

 The added electron in boron occupies a p-orbital.

-Boron has its last electron in a 2p orbital, which has its electron density further away from the nucleus on average than the 2s electrons in the same shell.
+Boron has its last electron in a 2p orbital, which has its electron density farther away from the nucleus on average than the 2s electrons in the same shell.
 The 2s electrons then shield the 2p electron from the nucleus to some extent, and it is easier to remove the 2p electron from boron than to remove a 2s electron from beryllium, resulting in a lower ionization energy for B.

 These electron configurations do not show the full and half-filled orbitals.